Getting Started

 sftpretty.Connection.chown()

-Allows you to specify just, gid, uid or both.
-If either gid or uid is None default, then sftpretty does a stat to get the current ids and uses that to fill in the missing parameter because the underlying paramiko method requires that you explicitly set both.
+Allows you to specify just, gid, uid or both as integers.
+If either gid or uid is None default, then sftpretty does a stat to get the current ids and uses that to fill in the missing parameter because the underlying paramiko method requiers that you explicitly set both.

-NOTE uid and gid are integers and relative to each system.
-Just because you are uid 102 on your local system, a uid of 102 on the remote system most likely won’t be your login.
+uid and gid are relative to each system.
+A uid of 102 on your local system, is no assurance of a remote system’s user uid even when the usernames match.
 You will need to do some homework to make sure that you are setting these values as you intended.

 sftpretty.Connection.pwd